 Understanding the Equal Pay Act

-For decades, the California Equal Pay Act has prohibited employers in the state from paying their employees less for equal work based on gender.
-However, in 2015, Governor Jerry Brown signed the California Fair Pay Act, which strengthened the Equal Pay Act in a number of ways and signaled California’s commitment to achieving real gender pay equity.
+For decades, the California Equal Pay Act has prohibited employers from paying their employees less for equal work based on gender.
+However, in 2015, Governor Jerry Brown signed the California Fair Pay Act, which strengthened the Equal Pay Act in several ways and signaled California’s commitment to achieving real gender pay equity.

 Here are some of the most significant changes that were made to the Equal Pay Act: